-These Scriptures I’m going to be reading to you are from Alma, which is a book in The Book of Mormon.
-Alma is a prophet, and during this time you have a very righteous Captain of an army and his name is Moroni.
-He is saying to the unrighteous people: Hey, you either repent and stop being unrighteous and stop harming us or I’m going to kill you.
+These scriptures I’m going to be reading to you are from Alma.
+Alma is a book in The Book of Mormon.
+Alma is a prophet, and during this time you have a very righteous captain of an army and his name is Moroni.
+He is saying to the unrighteous people: Hey.
+You either repent and stop being unrighteous and stop harming us or I’m going to kill you.

 Moroni is described as an extremely faithful, extremely righteous man.
 He was a man of perfect understanding.
 It says: “A man that did not delight in bloodshed; a man whose soul did joy in the liberty and the freedom of his country, and his brethren from the bondage of slavery.
 Yea, a man whose heart did swell with thanksgiving to his God, for the many privileges and blessings which he bestowed upon his people; a man who did labor exceedingly for the welfare and safety of his people.”
 So, it says specifically in Alma 48 verse 12 the safety of his people.